-If you love marijuana like I do, the scent of marijuana is one of your favorite pleasures in life.
+The scent of marijuana is one of our favorite pleasures in life.

 Problem is, the “odor of marijuana” is a legal term, used by police to bust us.

 When you combust marijuana, transport it, or grow it, the odor of marijuana creates risk.